insane-group/data_driven_shm/README.md

 ## How to run
 To run an experiment use `experiment_run.py` .
 The script contains parameters that can be configured depending on the experiment.
-These algorithms used in the experiments are:
+The algorithms used in the experiments are:

 |                  |     Regression    |                      Classification                        |
 | ---------------- | :-------------------: | :----------------------------------------------------------: |